Lychakiv Cemetery: Field of Mars

+The Field of Mars has been used as a burial site for Ukrainian soldiers who died during the Russo-Ukrainian War due to the lack of space at the Ukrainian National Army Memorial within the walls of the Lychakiv Cemetery, according to the head of the Ukrainian Greek Catholic Church's Military Chaplaincy Center.
+The Lviv Oblast Council announced on May 20, 2022 that it would hold an architectural contest in order to select the design for a war memorial at the site, which has been described as part of the decommunization process in Ukraine.
+On August 19, 2022, Lviv authorities approved the exhumation of the remains of Soviet soldiers from the location.
+The exhumation proceedings uncovered remains dating back to the First World War and belonging to soldiers of the German, Austro-Hungarian, Ottoman and Russian armies, which are set to be moved into a dedicated section within the planned memorial, as well as World War II and post-War Soviet burials, which will be transferred to the Holoskiv Cemetery in Lviv.

 Lwów Defenders' Cemetery

 The Cemetery of the Defenders of Lwów (Cemetery of Eaglets, Cmentarz Orląt Lwowskich) is a memorial and a burial place for the Poles and their allies who died in Lviv during the hostilities of the Polish-Ukrainian War (1918−1919) and Polish-Soviet War (1919−1921).

-The complex is a part of the city's historic Lychakiv Cemetery.
+The complex is a part of the Lychakiv Cemetery.
 There are about 3000 graves in that part of the cemetery; some from the Lwów Eaglets young militia volunteers, after whom that part of the cemetery is named.
 It was one of the most famous necropolises of the interwar Poland.
 Lviv was a city in interwar Poland and at the time named Lwów.

 In 1925, the ashes of one of the unknown defenders of Lwów were transferred to the Tomb of the Unknown Soldier in Warsaw.
 After that was built the «Polish mausoleum» (Lwów Eaglets Memorial).

 After World War II the cemetery of Lwów Eaglets was completely destroyed and turned into a truck depot and at one time Eaglets Cemetery was damaged with a bulldozer.

 Due to the history of complex Polish-Ukrainian relations, the Polish Eaglets Cemetery was neglected because the Ukrainian authorities did not want to rebuild this monument of young Polish soldiers defending the city in 1920s.
 Though in the late 1980s, workers of a Polish company which were working in Khmelnytskyi started to redecorate and rebuild the necropolis from its ruins (which was not always legal according to Ukrainian law).
 Although the Ukrainian authorities tried to stop the works several times, the Poles managed to renovate this important memorial of great Lvovians.

 Since 1999 there is also a monument to the Sich Riflemen located just outside the Polish mausoleum.

 Since the fall of communism, the cemetery had been rebuilt and refurbished.
 It was finally reopened on 24 June 2005.